-The main thing like when it comes to like neurorehabilitation, the most important thing is repetition.
+The main thing when it comes to neurorehabilitation, the most important thing is repetition.
 Like the more use it, like, you know, the less you lose it.
 So like you have to, like keep doing, you know, repetitive motion over and over.

 It’s kind of boring.
-But at the same time, people actually always I have two questions.
+But at the same time, people always have two questions.
 So how much like did I get better?
 And then they have much like, you know, like am I doing compared to like two months ago.

-So by being able to measure all the range of motion, by it actually able to tell you that like you know, the progress that you’re making.
+So by being able to measure all the range of motion, by it able to tell you that like you know, the progress that you’re making.

 This is recovery after stroke with Bill Gasiamis helping you go from where you are to where you’d rather be.